puicoding555/Data-Structure-and-Algorithmes/README.md

    cd Data-Structure-and-Algorithms
    ```
 3. Run the implementations:
-   - For Python:
+   - For Java:
      ```bash
-     python3 filename.py
+     Javac filename.java
      ```
    - For C++:
      ```bash